alexpoov/Py4SC/README.md

 ## Course Description

 _Basics of Programming in Python_ is an 8-week compulsory course aimed at social science students to learn programming skills for their research.
-There will be weekly workshops, and weekly an online course on Stepik.
+There will be weekly workshops, and weekly online course on Stepik.

 ## Background